makersacademy/acebook-mern-template/README.md

 "npm run start-api-server" = "JWT_SECRET=SUPER_SECRET npm start", "npm run start-api-server-test-mode" = "JWT_SECRET=SUPER_SECRET npm run start:test",
 "npm run run-test-server-test" = "JWT_SECRET=SUPER_SECRET npm run test"

-# Acebook

-In this project, you are tasked with working on an existing application.
-A significant part of the challenge will be to familiarise yourself with the codebase you've inherited, as you work to **improve and extend** it.

 ## Videos